jumiverse/jumiverse.github.io/_posts/2022-12-10-roasted-chicken.md

   - mixed salad including carrots, tomatoes, cucumber, lettuce, vinegar, olive oil, pepper, salt

 # Healthy because
 Chicken is a great source if protein.
-If raised without antibiotics and free range, the meat is a good choice for your body.
+If organic and from free range and raised without antibiotics, the meat is a good choice for your body.
 Combined with a mixed salad with rainbow veggies, such as carrots, tomatoes, cucumber or bell pepper the meal contains antioxidants, vitamins and fibre.

 **_#stayhealthy_**